didiersmith/steve/chapters/the-only-question-that-matters.md

 "It's mostly this...maladjusted billionaire who's been using me as part of some criminal escape scheme."

 "Escape scheme," Stacy II repeated.
-"Is he escaping from the society?"
+"Where's he escaping from?"

-"Essentially, yes.
-I think so."
+"The society."

 "I thought you were trying to make interstellar warrior AIs," Stacy II thought.
 "That's what my mom always taught me."

-"There's that too.
-Although I'm beginning to suspect that that wasn't the primary goal of this all."
+Steve laughed.
+"I'm beginning to suspect that that wasn't the primary goal of this all."

 "How does he treat you?"
 Stacy II asked.